 The following rule of thumb has prevailed and takes into account the 8 factors mentioned above.

 90% of people can achieve their goals with 45-60 minutes of strength training per workout.

 BUT, granted that you use these 45-60 minutes meaningful and do not monkey around in the gym.

-Based on the studies and practical experience mentioned there:
+Based on the studies and practical experience, it can be said:

-If you want to maximize your muscle-building progress, you should schedule 4 hours of strength training per week.
+If you want to maximize your muscle-building progress, you should schedule at least 4 hours of strength training per week.

 For a limited period of time, for example in a diet, even 5 hours a week can be useful.